glennraya/xendivel/README.md

 ### Configure Laravel Mail (Optional)

 Xendivel can send invoices to your customers as email attachments.
-To utilize this feature, ensure your [Laravel Mail](https://laravel.com/docs/10.x/mail#main-content) configuration is correctly set up.
+To utilize this feature, ensure your [Laravel Mail](https://laravel.com/docs/10.x/mail#main-content)  is correctly set up.
 Before Xendivel dispatches invoice or refund email notifications, ensure your mail credentials are filled in your `.env` file.

 ```ini
 MAIL_MAILER=smtp